Yelena Solovey, Soviet film actress

 Three years after Yelena’s birth her family moved to Krasnoyarsk and then to Moscow.

-Since her childhood Solovey dreamed of becoming an actress.
+Since her childhood the girl dreamed of becoming an actress.
 After school Yelena wanted to enter the Gerasimov Institute of Cinematography but failed.
-The girl worked as a Music teacher in one of Moscow’s secondary schools.
+You know, she worked as a Music teacher in one of Moscow’s secondary schools.
 A year later she tried again and entered the Institute of Cinematography.

-After graduation in 1970 Solovey received an invitation to work in the Maly Theater but she married film artists Yuri Pugachev and moved to Leningrad (now St. Petersburg).
-Solovey began to work at Lensovet theater, where she played her first role in 1983 in the play “Winner” in duet with Mikhail Boyarsky.
+After graduation in 1970 Solovey received an invitation to work in the Maly Theater.
+But she married film artist Yuri Pugachev and moved to Leningrad (now St. Petersburg).
+Solovey began to work at the Lensovet Theater, where she played her first role in 1983 in the play Winner together with Mikhail Boyarsky.

-In autumn 1991 Solovey with her family moved to New Jersey, the United States.
+By the way, in autumn 1991, Solovey and her family moved to New Jersey, the United States.